Alum Sandra Ogwang Santa: Early life and education

 Alum was born on 2 December 1972.
-She started her primary education from Anai primary school where she sat her primary leaving examinations (PLE) in 1987.
-She thereafter enrolled at Ikwera girls secondary school for her O'level education where she completed her Uganda Certificate of Education (UCE) in 1990.
-She then joined Bombo senior secondary school for her A'level education where she completed her Uganda Advanced Certificate of Education (UACE) in 1994.
-She attended Makerere University where she graduated with a bachelor's degree in library and information science in 1998.
-She later added a master's degree in gender studies in 2010 from the same university.
+She started her primary education at Anai Primary School, where she sat her primary leaving examinations (PLE) in 1987.
+She thereafter enrolled at Ikwera Girls Secondary School for her O-level education, where she completed her Uganda Certificate of Education (UCE) in 1990.
+She then joined Bombo Senior Secondary School for her A-level education, where she completed her Uganda Advanced Certificate of Education (UACE) in 1994.
+She attended Makerere University, where she graduated with a bachelor's degree in library and information science in 1998.
+She later earned a master's degree in gender studies from the same university in 2010.

 Career

 Alum serves as director/secretary of Sysplus Limited from 1998 to date.
-From 2005 to 2006 she was a data entrant at Makerere University She was also a member of Oyam District public accounts committee from 2006 to 2010.
-In 1998 she was a teacher at Almond College, Lira.
+From 2005 to 2006, she was a data entrant at Makerere University She was also a member of Oyam District public accounts committee from 2006 to 2010.
+In 1998, she was a teacher at Almond College in Lira.

-She is a member of Parliament of Uganda from 2011 to present.
-In parliament she is the Uganda People's Congress (UPC) party whip and she also serves on the Business Committee and the Committee on Agriculture.
+She has been a member of the Parliament of Uganda from 2011 to the present.
+In parliament, she is the Uganda People's Congress (UPC) party whip, and she also serves on the Business Committee and the Committee on Agriculture.
 She is also a member of the Uganda Women Parliamentary Association (UWOPA).

-Alum Santa is a member of the Uganda parliamentary forum on social protection (UPFSP) a forum that advocates for social protection especially the most vulnerable sections of Uganda's population.
+Alum Santa is a member of the Uganda Parliamentary Forum on Social Protection (UPFSP), which advocates for social protection, especially for the most vulnerable sections of Uganda's population.
+She was appointed as Minister of State for Economic Monitoring in the Office of the President in the twelfth Parliament by President Yoweri Museveni.